Edwin Zimmermann: Politics

-The succession of events leading to German reunification can be dated from November 1989 when the wall through Berlin was breached, and this was also the month in which Zimmermann participated in the refounding of the SPD (party) in Dahme and in the surrounding Luchau district.
+The succession of events leading to German reunification can be dated from November 1989 when the wall through Berlin was breached, and this was also the month in which Zimmermann participated in the refounding of the SPD in Dahme and in the surrounding Luchau district.
 In April 1990 he became chairman of the party's regional board in Cottbus, and at the same time he was elected deputy SPD party chairman for Brandenburg.
 On 1 November 1990, after German reunification had become a reality, he was appointed Minister for Food, Agriculture and Forestry for Brandenburg, in the regional government headed up by Manfred Stolpe.

 He became a member of the Brandenburg Regional Assembly (Landtag) on 19 March 1992 when he took over the seat of Gustav Just following the latter's resignation.
 In 1994 and 1999 he was re-elected to the assembly, representing the "Dahme-Spreewald II" electoral district.
 In the assembly he was, following his ministerial resignation, a member of the Committee on Food, Agriculture and Forestry between 1997 and 1999.
 From 1999 till 2004 he was a member of the Committee for Education, Youth and Sport and also of the Committee for European Affairs and Development policy.

 Bake-oven affair

 Allegations of bad faith and cheating were made against Zimmermann in connection with the so-called "Bake-oven affair", over which he resigned his ministerial office on 14 November 1997.
 The controversy involved the allocation of European Union Support grants and contracts allocated during his time in office, of which approximately €244,000 had gone to a Job creation project for a commercial "Show-bakery" and its new industrial-scale wood-fueled oven.
-However, the Show-bakery in question was the Zimmermann family bakery, run by Edwin Zimmermann's wife, brother and daughter.
+However, the Show-bakery in question was the Zimmermann family bakery, run by Zimmermann's wife, brother and daughter.
 Early in 1998 the Brandenburg regional government demanded a partial repayment of the subsidy.

 At the end of 1998 the Potsdam district prosecutor launched proceedings against Zimmermann, alleging "Deception and Subsidy Fraud" ("Untreue und Subventionsbetrug").
 The former minister's offices were searched, but he firmly rejected the charges.
 The trial was initially dropped, but proceedings were restarted in Summer 2000.